vladsaveliev/pcgr/install_no_docker/README.md

 ## Installing PCGR using conda

 This is an alternative installation approach that does not require Docker on your machine.
-At the moment it works only in linux machines.
+At the moment it works only in linux systems.

-First, you need conda package manager.
+First you need to download conda package manager.
 Get it with:

 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh
 bash miniconda.sh -b -p ./miniconda
 ```

 Run the following to add conda into your PATH.
+You can even put that into your `~/.bashrc` or `~/.zshrc` to avoid re-running this in the future:

 ```
 . ./miniconda/etc/profile.d/conda.sh
 ```

-You can even put that into your `~/.bashrc` or `~/.zshrc` to avoid re-doing it in the future.

 Now create a new environment and install "pcgr" conda package into it:

+# TODO: move packages to "pcgr" environment
 ```
-CHANNELS="-c conda-forge -c bioconda -c vladsaveliev -c pdiakumis -c defaults"
-conda create -n pcgr $CHANNELS pcgr
+conda create -n pcgr -c conda-forge -c bioconda -c pcgr -c defaults pcgr
 conda activate pcgr
 ```

 Or alternatively build the package from source - useful if you need to use the development code from the repository:

 ```
-CHANNELS="-c conda-forge -c bioconda -c vladsaveliev -c pdiakumis -c defaults"
+conda build -c conda-forge -c bioconda -c pcgr -c defaults install_no_docker/conda_package/pcgr
-conda build $CHANNELS install_no_docker/conda_package/pcgr
 conda create -n pcgr
 conda activate pcgr
 conda install --use-local $CHANNELS pcgr